 High humidity in your home can be very uncomfortable in the summer months.
-And besides that, indoor humidity can lead to mold growth, as it’s the ideal environment for all sorts of microscopic organisms to breed.
-For this reason, your home should be kept below 60% humidity, ideally 30 to 50%.
-Understanding how ceiling fans help out in a humid room can definitely be a game-changer in your household.
+And besides that, indoor humidity can lead to mold growth, as excess moisture provides the ideal environment for all sorts of microscopic organisms to breed.
+For this reason, your home should be kept below 60% humidity level, ideally 30 to 50%.
+Understanding how ceiling fans can help out in a humid room can definitely be a game-changer in your household.

 Note that ceiling fans don’t actually remove humidity from a room.
 Instead, they keep you feeling more comfortable, as they’re the best way to circulate air around the room.
-What actually removes humidity from the home are air conditioning systems (or a dehumidifier).
+What actually removes excess moisture in the air from the home is the air conditioner (or a dehumidifier).
 However, the cost of running them can sometimes be much higher.
 This makes ceiling fans the best option since they use about the same amount of electricity it talks to power a 100-watt light bulb.
 Using ceiling fans can definitely save money on your utility bill.
 Let’s take a look at how the fan is designed to keep you comfortable in high humidity.

 Most modern ceiling fans have a switch that allows you to control the direction the blades will rotate.
 So when the levels of humidity are high, you can achieve the wind-chill effect by simply turning the blades in a counterclockwise rotation.
 So when you stand directly below the fan, you will feel the cool breeze if the fan is set correctly and at the right rotation and speed.
 Although the air will continue circulating throughout the room, the strongest wind chill comes from the downdraft that’s caused by the fan.

 The blades of the fan have been set at an angle that makes them have the ability to push air more effectively as they also rotate.
 The fan has settings that can be adjusted to make it either rotate faster or slower.